 Steve Wood : Represented Artist

-Random Audio Sample: Telextalea (unaccompanied piano) by Steve Wood, from the CD Selected Works by AMC Represented Artists, vol. 54.
+Random Audio Sample: Hiroshima Stands : for brass quartet by Steve Wood, from the CD Selected Works by AMC Represented Artists, vol. 98.

-From 1984 Wood was composer, musical director and keyboard player for various N.I.D.A. productions with director Baz Luhrmann.
-He also worked as composer for film and video with Sue Brooks at the Australian Film and Television School.
+Wood has worked as composer, musical director and keyboard player in a broad range of disciplines including music theatre, dance and film.
 He has written music for the plays The Monk (1996) and Two weeks with the Queen (1998).
-His musical, Brothers of the Head (an adaptation of a Brian Aldiss's book) has been staged twice (1996 & 1997).
+His rock opera, Brothers of the Head (an adaptation of a Brian Aldiss's book) has been staged twice (1996 & 1997).
+In 2021 his Musical The Pyjama Girl (book by Stephen Goldrick) premiered in a working brewery in Wollongong.

 Three works which are representative of his approach are Chambermaids Come Out To Play (2006) for wind quintet, Crustacean Rejoinder (1997) for chamber ensemble and choir, and Tea and Tiny Cakes (1988) for solo guitar (electric or acoustic).